AkshayKumar22A/Data-Structures-Algorithms/README.md

 └── README.md                    # Project documentation
 ```

 Each folder contains problems, solutions, and explanations related to its topic.
-For example, `Basic Maths Logic/CountDigits.ipynb` demonstrates how to count digits in a number using Python.